smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 A little preparation today for thinking through a search system in the application.
 Experimented but not committed to the repository yet.

+Also worked in a web page for Github and added a screenshot to the code repository.

 ### Day 36: February 7th, 2017

 **Today's Progress**: The Change log